Nathan-Demissie/alx-frontend-javascript/task_0/README.md

 # frontend-javascript

-This is a test file
+This directory is to serve as a collection of all necessary

+    Javascrpipt and
+    JSON files